Best high speed internet providers of 2023

 Compare fastest internet providers, plans and prices

 These days, just about every provider claims to have the fastest internet in the world, with terms like “gigabit” and “high speed” thrown around at will.
 The truth is, most people who have access to a cable or fiber optic internet plan will be able to get all the fast speed they need without going near the top plans.
-For context, 1,000 Mbps is enough to stream Netflix in 4K on 40 TVs at the same time.
+For context, 1,000 Mbps is enough to stream Netflix in 4K on 40 TVs simultaneously.

 Fiber optic internet is almost always the fastest option, but if it’s not available in your area, cable internet can also reach gig speeds.
 DSL and satellite internet rarely reach speeds that could be considered “high speed,” but fixed wireless 5G service is quickly becoming another option for fast internet.